gsuareztangil/automatic-romancescam-digger/descriptions/preliminaries_descriptions.md

 # Description Classifier

-This page covers the current performance of the descriptions classifier.
+This page covers the approach taken for the descriptions classifier.

 # Instance Creation
 The first code block creates document instances for LibShortText for k-fold cross validation in Python.